Crashnorun/Coding_Sketchbook/P5/README.md

 - P5.d.ts
 - P5.global-mode.d.ts

- which are used for intellisense when using Visual Studio Code.
+ These are used for intellisense when using Visual Studio Code.